fsilkswan/spring-boot-jokes-app/README.md

-# springbootjokesapp
+# Spring Boot Jokes App
-Random Chuck Norris jokes
+This Spring Boot web application displays a random Chuck Norris joke on the index.